PlagueHO/CosmosDB/docs/Remove-CosmosDbCollection.md

 ## DESCRIPTION

-This cmdlet will delete a collection in a CosmosDB.
+This cmdlet will delete a collection in a Cosmos DB.

 ## EXAMPLES